NCICCGPO/gdan-tmp-models/README.md

 + JADBio options:

-+ CloudForest options: `MULTI, ALL, or OVERALL` where `MULTI` stands for using all available data types. `ALL` stands for using all data for one datatype like gene expression. `OVERALL` is the best model for the cancer cohort.
++ CloudForest options: `MULTI, ALL, or OVERALL` where `OVERALL` is the best model for the cancer cohort. `MULTI` stands for using all available data types. **Not all cancer cohorts have a MULTI model** this only occurs if it is the highest performing model (of all models) is a non-single data platform model.

 + SubSCOPE options: `CNV, GEXP, METH, MIR, MUTA`.
 Note there requires the use of `CNV` not CNVR.